RCSD Project Teams to Present Recommendations for Improving District - Minority Reporter

 By Staff

-Rochester City School District superintendent Barbara Deane-Williams’ Cabinet has recently commissioned five Listening and Learning project teams to create ideas for improving the district, and the team members will present their recommendations during the RCSD school board meeting Thursday at 5:30 p.m.
+Rochester City School District superintendent Barbara Deane-Williams’ cabinet has recently commissioned five Listening and Learning project teams to create ideas for improving the district, and the team members will present their recommendations to the RCSD school board Thursday.

-Officials said the teams will make the recommendations based on discussions with more than 2,000 district stakeholders over the past 100 days.
+The teams will make the recommendations based on discussions with more than 2,000 district stakeholders over the past 100 days, according to officials.

 - Central Office Services